-The Chatsworth seat is seen as a potential prize for the DA, which has put up Logasundari Sanasy, while the Minority Front (MF)—which has backed an ANC-led provincial government in the province—has put up Minesh Maistry.
+The Chatsworth seat is seen as a potential prize for the DA, which has put up Logasundari Sanasy, while the Minority Front (MF) — which has backed an ANC-led provincial government in the province — has put up Minesh Maistry.
+In 2000 the ANC received only 334 votes or 7,59% and is not standing this time but its support may be pivotal in fostering an MF win.

 The ANC got 36,2% of the vote last time, or 719 votes, to the DA’s 1 027.
 Last time the ACDP gained just 4,2%, or 84 votes, while an independent got 156 votes or 7,8%.